DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 ---

-📌 Convergence

-Algorithm stops when:

-|x_next - x_current| < tolerance

-This means:

-Step size became tiny

-Valley bottom reached

-Slope is ≈ zero

----

-📌 10.
-Key Takeaways
+📌 Key Takeaways

-✔ Gradient Descent is an iterative optimization algorithm.
+- Gradient Descent is an iterative optimization algorithm.
-✔ Moves in the direction of negative gradient.
+- Moves in the direction of negative gradient.
-✔ Uses learning rate to control step size.
+- Uses learning rate to control step size.
-✔ Stops when movement between steps is very small.
+- Stops when movement between steps is very small.
-✔ Useful for minimizing functions and finding roots.
+- Useful for minimizing functions and finding roots.
-✔ Used everywhere in AI, ML, and optimization.
+- Used everywhere in AI, ML, and optimization.